-Philadelphia LawWorks, a project of Philadelphia VIP, contributes to Philadelphia’s economic development by ensuring that homeowners, nonprofits and small business owners' legal needs are met and by educating clients and the community to prevent legal problems.
+Philadelphia LawWorks, a project of Philadelphia VIP, contributes to Philadelphia’s community economic development by ensuring that the legal needs of nonprofits and small business owners are met and by educating clients and the community to prevent legal problems.

 - About Philly VIP